Meet the 20-Year-Old Girl Who Wrote Rihanna’s “BBHMM”

-Her name is Bibi Bourelly and she’s cooler than you.
+She’s called Bibi Bourelly and she’s cooler than you

 Praise be.
 Rihanna has returned, and R8 could impact anytime soon like a Yokozuna ass drop on the so far expressionless face of Q2's pop landscape.

-The first single “Bitch Better Have My Money” just released.
-But with Rihanna fronting it and Kanye on executive production, it’s easy to forget one lesser known but equally talented name that went into making it the platinum-plated armored trap tank it so majestically is.
-Namely, the woman who bloody wrote it.
+The first single, "Bitch Better Have My Money", is a triumph.
+But with Rihanna fronting it and Kanye on executive production, it's easy to forget one lesser known but equally talented name that went into making it the platinum-plated armoured trap tank it so majestically is.
+Namely, the girl who bloody wrote it.

 I talked to Bibi about Rihanna, what it's like to have the world's attention and what she's gonna do with it now she's got it.

 Hi Bibi!
 Where are you?